mahmutovichana/OOAD-G5-Tech-Trifecta/README.md

 ## Actors

-- Customer: The person who is ordering the drinks using the Smart Caf� web application.
+- Customer: The person who is ordering the drinks using the Smart Café web application.
 - Waiter: The person who receives the drink orders at the bar, accepts or cancels them, and serves the drinks to the customers.
 - Administrator: The person who can view statistics for the cafe in general and the menu of drinks that the cafe provides